squidgy617/BrawlInstallerPlugins/README.md

 - **(OPTIONAL)** The latest version of [QuickLava's Sawnd ID Replace Assist](https://github.com/QuickLava/lavaSawndIDReplaceAssist).
 This can be anywhere on your computer. **This is necessary if you want to be able to change soundbank IDs in the event of a conflict.**
 - **(OPTIONAL)** The latest version of Codes' "Porting_Tools.zip", which is linked in the [official BrawlEx Guide for P+ EX](https://docs.google.com/document/d/1ZoL_qDcwUpUXg82cKaUp-6D_AcfpFctoW6GXFY74_0k/edit#).
 This can be anywhere on your computer. **This is necessary if you want to be able to change soundbank IDs or Effect.pac IDs in the event of a conflict.**
 - **(OPTIONAL)** The latest version of [Kapedani's Subspace Emissary Ex](https://github.com/Sammi-Husky/BrawlEx/releases).
 This can be installed over your P+Ex build's root directory. **This is only necessary if you are not on the latest P+Ex version and would like to install your characters into Subspace Emissary mode.** If you want additional CSS slots for SSE, you can also download a basic expanded CSS [here](https://www.mediafire.com/file/b509fjbg3l3buqj/Expanded_SSE_CSS.zip/file).
 - If you're trying to use the Install Character plugin, you'll need a proper character package .zip file.
 You can find an example package using CaliKingz01's RockmanX PSA and Shy's cosmetics [here](https://github.com/squidgy617/BrawlInstallerPlugins#template-packages).
+You can also find a variety of character packages uploaded [here](http://forums.kc-mm.com/Gallery/BrawlView.php?ByUserID=28848&Moderated=All).

 ## Setup
 For initial installation, you can set this repo as a subscription in BrawlCrate by navigating to Tools > Settings > Updater, clicking "Manage Subscriptions", and pasting this link: https://github.com/squidgy617/BrawlInstallerPlugins.
 If you set this up in BrawlCrate, the plugins will update automatically when you launch BrawlCrate.
 Alternatively, you can download the release manually and extract the contents to your BrawlCrate installation's "BrawlAPI" folder.